coilysiren/djangocms_server/readme.md

 **(( This Code is a Work in Progress!!!))**

-For managing multiple DjangoCMS installations on a server
+For managing DjangoCMS installation(s) on a server

 ```
 virtualenv -p python3.4 .venv